niko-roether/niji/guide/src/modules/hyprland.md

 ```

 Niji will now output a hyprland configuration file to `~/.local/share/niji/hyprland/theme.conf`.
-To enable it add the following line to the bottom of your `hyprland.conf`:
+To enable it, add the following line to the bottom of your `hyprland.conf`:

 ```
 source = ~/.local/share/niji/hyprland/theme.conf